-The development proposals are for residential housing with associated parking, landscaping and access.
+The development proposals as a whole are for residential housing with associated parking, landscaping and access.

 It was considered that by following this precautionary method statement for clearance works, the works can proceed with minimal risk of harm to potential reptiles and to the safe guarding of badgers, as well as all other ecology on site.